shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

 {% endblock %}
 ```

-Learn more about templates in the [twig section of the theme guide](./../30-theme-guide/30-twig-templates.md).
+Learn more about templates in the [twig section of the theme guide](./../../30-theme-guide/30-twig-templates.md).

 ### SCSS

 In order to provide custom styling for your theme you can add [SCSS](https://sass-lang.com/) files inside the
-`Resources/app` folder of your theme.The "app" folder represents the JavaScript/frontend application part of
+`Resources/app` folder of your theme.
+The "app" folder represents the JavaScript/frontend application part of
 your theme where you can find all JavaScript and SCSS files.

 ```